Are You Doing A Marathon Or Not?

 Sunday: 15K

-The Sunday runs soon became 20K, and at the beginning of August I made time for myself to work on a heftier weekly pattern.
+The Sunday runs soon became 20K, and I made time for myself to work on a heftier weekly pattern.
 Doing 10+10+20 wasn’t enough, I needed more muscle strength and hence more distance.
 I had never been this ambitious before.
 Another change of routine:

 Tuesday: 15K